kasparboelkjeldsen/Knowit.Umbraco.InstantBlockPreview/README.md

 - `injections` - In short, a way to add lines of code to the start of the preview-HTML.
 Use it to inject your web-components JS or your app or something else!
 - `areaReplace` - If set to true, will try to render grid areas wherever it finds the magic viewbag item "@ViewBag.renderGridAreaSlots"
 - `CollapsibleBlocks` - If set to true, will render blocks with a collapsible div around them.
+- `divInlineStyle` - Inline style configuration for the div element containing the block rendered as a string in a style attribute.

 AreaReplace example: